How do I meet other lesbian and bisexual women?

 Joining a group is a great way to meet like-minded women and we're really lucky in Manchester to have a wide range of social, support and networking groups for all ages, interests and backgrounds.

-LGBT Foundation has three social and support groups - Bloomers for older women, Horizon (formally Carousel) for women of all ages and Unicorn for young autistic women.
-We also host a Women's Reading Group for LGBT women.
+LGBT Foundation holds regular social and support groups - Bloomers for older women, Horizon (formally Carousel) for women of all ages.
+We also host a Women's Reading Group for LGBT women, once a month.

 Sign up to our Meetup group to keep up to date with the groups and events we have planned - you can even plan your own Meetups!
 And subscribe to our monthly women's e-bulletin to get full listings of what's happening for lesbian, bisexual and questioning women in and around Manchester.